apomorovv/wiser-dom-optimization/docs/reproducibility.md

 After the smoke profile succeeds, replace `smoke` with `full`.
 The notebook is an equivalent execution surface and adds the optional Gurobi comparison and hardware cells.

-## Interpreting the reviewed evidence

-The published submission artifacts summarize an evidence bundle produced by commit `7d087161e7d40cc7603c04e92eac71f4dbdb12ee`.
-The underlying tables and manifests remain local-only.
-Their review covered feasibility, residuals, source state, and privacy.
-The current branch fixes notebook-source normalization and strengthens the QAOA circuit.
-Results from the earlier circuit implementation must not be attributed to the strengthened implementation without a new matched run.